-Our view remains that the key risks in terms of suppliers are in relation to the London office premises, IT, human resources and when we instruct third party suppliers to carry out work relating to our clients from the London office.
+Risk assessment and management - Our view remains that the key risks in terms of our suppliers are in relation to the London office premises, IT, human resources and when we instruct third party suppliers to carry out work relating to our clients from the London office.
 In this period we have specifically considered any additional risks which may arise in our supply chain as a result of world events, such as the war in Ukraine.
 The main way we manage our supply chain risk is to deal with significant and reputable suppliers, many of whom are also subject to the Modern Slavery Act 2015.
 We also undertake the diligence processes identified above.

 This policy statement concerning slavery and human trafficking is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our statement for the financial year ending April 2022.
 This statement is authorised and approved by the Administrative Partner of the London office on behalf of the Jones Day partnership (SRA number 223597).